tlambert03/bobiac/content/05_segmentation/machine_learning/pixel_classification_with_ilastik.md

 ### 4. Train the Classifier

 The next step is to [train the classifier](https://www.ilastik.org/documentation/pixelclassification/pixelclassification#training-the-classifier) based on the features you selected.
-This is an interactive process where you will need to **label a few pixels** in the image to provide the classifier with examples of the different classes.
+This is an interactive process where you will need to **label a few pixels** in the image with annotations to provide the classifier with examples of the different classes.

 In the ***Training*** step (on the left side of the GUI) you can **add**, **remove** or **edit** the classes (labels) that you want to use for the classification.
 For this exercise, we will use two classes: ***nuclei*** and ***background***.
 To rename the default classes, *Label 1* and *Label 2*, double-click on each class and type the new name (You can also change the class color by double-clicking on the color box next to the class name).